 Dwarf mistletoes (Arceuthobium spp.) are a major problem in Colorado forests on ponderosa and lodgepole pine.
-Other members of the pine family, Douglas-fir, pinyon and limber pine are damaged occasionally.
-Nursery and ornamental plantings seldom are attacked; however, this parasite can be introduced into an area by the planting of collected stock infected with dwarf mistletoe.
+Other members of the pine family, Douglas-fir, pinyon and limber pine are

 Dwarf mistletoes are small, leafless, parasitic flowering plants.
 The seeds, explosively discharged from the fruit, are very sticky and adhere to any surface they strike.
 Seeds that adhere to young branches of susceptible trees germinate and the mistletoe plant penetrates the bark.
 These seeds generally are dispersed is August and September.